YiftachSamocha/SkyCast/README.md

 ## Features
 - **Dynamic Weather Graph**: Displays temperature trends for the week.
 - **Location Management**: Add and view weather forecasts for multiple cities.
+- **Add a Location**: Users can search and add a location to instantly get its weather forecast.
 - **Interactive UI**: Clean and responsive design styled with Material-UI.

 ---